-Incentives & Recognition (25 pts.)
+Incentives & Recognition

 Agencies must provide evidence of their participation in a Saved By The Belt program which recognizes motorists involved in traffic crashes who were saved from injury or death because they were wearing their seat belt.
 Even motorists who were not injured at all should be recognized if the dynamics of the crash show they would have been injured had they not buckled up.
 Rewards and recognition provide motivation to individuals and agencies and are important elements in recognizing efforts and letting people know that traffic safety is a priority in the community and the agency.
-Agencies must provide documentation of recognition of officers who excel in the areas of occupant protection, speed enforcement and impaired driving.
+Agencies must provide documentation of recognition of officers who excel in the areas of occupant protection, distracted driving, speed enforcement and impaired driving.
 Letters of commendation, uniform pins or ribbons, plaques, etc. are examples of recognition.
-Have your officers been recognized by MADD as top DUI officers?
+Have your officers been recognized by MADD or AAIM as top DUI officers?

-Public Information & Education (40 pts.)
+Public Information & Education

-In this section, agencies should provide detailed information on their efforts to promote the issues of occupant protection, impaired driving, speed enforcement, and traffic safety.
+In this section, agencies should provide detailed information on their efforts to promote the issues protection, impaired occupant driving, speed enforcement, distracted driving, and traffic safety.
+Show Public Participation and Engagement (PPE) efforts for at risk segments of your jurisdiction.
 Show your creativity in promoting your programs.
-Provide a narrative of your public information and education activities and of your efforts to publicize highly visible enforcement throughout the year.
+Provide a narrative of your public information and education activities and your efforts to publicize highly visible enforcement throughout the year.
 Tell us what you have done and how you got the message out to the public.
-Include press releases, newspaper clippings, photos, brochures, Web pages, etc. Share your results and provide supporting documentation.
+Include press releases, newspaper clippings, photos, brochures, social media, etc. Share your results and provide supporting documentation.